kmcelwee/mondrianify-twitter/README.md

 The file that runs our Heroku app.
 The contents are simply `python bot.py`

 ### Aptfile
 A file that helps handle some of the unique dependencies we have with running `opencv-python` on Heroku.
-See

 ### mondrianify
 The submodule that links to the [mondrianify repository](https://github.com/kmcelwee/mondrianify/), which contains all the code necessary to process an image.